yasslab/yasslab.jp/en/index.md

 ## About us {#about}

-We're mainly working on Ruby/Rails web development, education, and open-source activities.
-We have two offices in Okinawa and Tokyo, Japan, and we work remotely using GitHub, Zoom/Appear, Idobata, etc.
+We are 100% remote team.
+We work remotely using tech services like GitHub, Zoom, and Google Workspace, etc.

 <div class="row">
   <div class="col-md-12">